CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 The language in question must be noted in addition to this skill.

+#### Surgery (Int)
+The ability to invasively treat ailments without making things worse for the patient.

 #### Tanning/Skinning (Agi)
 Taking the hide off a creature undamaged.